 My Thoughts on Organics

-To reduce pesticides in your diet without the organic price tag, try choosing fruit and vegetables grown with less chemicals applied.
-The Pesticide Action Network UK publishes a list of the “dirty dozen” to guide you.
-You can sign-up to receive it here: https://www.pan-uk.org/dirty-dozen/.
-Whether you buy organic or not, always wash plant foods before you eat them.
+To reduce your pesticide intake, you could try choosing fruit and vegetables grown with less chemicals applied.
+The Pesticide Action Network UK publishes the “dirty dozen” list, which you can sign-up to receive here.

 Basket of veg with sun hat and garding gloves